aduffy70/Protocols/Turkey_liver_cell_isolation.md

 1. Warm to 37C: HEPES buffer 1, HEPES buffer 2, “Standard” HEPES buffer, Supplemented William’s E medium.
 2. Insert catheter into the portal vein and place two sutures to prevent backflow along the vein and back down the intersecting vein.
 Snip between liver and heart to allow outflow.
-3. Add 0.5mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of HEPES Buffer 1.
+3. Add 0.5-1.0mL Heparin (~875U/kg = 0.5mL Heparin (4400U/mL) for a 2.2kg bird) to a 50mL aliquot of HEPES Buffer 1.
 Perfuse (17mL/min).
-4. Perfuse (17ml/min) with HEPES buffer 1 until blanched (~250mL).
+4. Perfuse (17ml/min) with HEPES buffer 1 until blanched (~50-150mL).
 5. Perfuse with HEPES buffer 2 until digested (~300mL).
 6. Excise the liver, transfer to Supplemented William’s E medium (~100mL), and move to the sterile hood for remaining steps.
 7. Release hepatocytes by gently breaking up the liver with a blunt spatula.
 8. Filter through cheesecloth to separate the undigested tissue.
 Pour ~100mL Supplemented William’s E medium over the undigested liver in the cheesecloth to maximize cell yield.
-9. Filter with nylon-mesh filters of pore sizes 100, 70, and 40um to eliminate cell aggregates (N.B.: chicken hepatocytes are 3 times smaller than mammalian hepatocytes).
+9. Filter with nylon-mesh filters of pore sizes 100, 70, and 40um to eliminate cell aggregates (turkey hepatocyctes are ~15uM--3 times smaller than mammalian hepatocytes).
 10. Place cells in 37C water bath to sediment for 20 min.
 Keep the supernatant.
 Discard the sediment.
-11. Wash 2 times by low-speed centrifugation (2 minutes @ 100g) in 50mL “Standard” HEPES buffer to eliminate cell debris, blood, and nonparenchymal cells.
+11. Wash 1 time by low-speed centrifugation (2 minutes @ 100g) in 50mL Supplemented William's E medium to eliminate cell debris, blood, and nonparenchymal cells.
 12. Resuspend cell pellet in ~5mL Supplemented William’s E media.
 13. Count cells and determine viability with Invitrogen Countess.
-14. Plate XX cells/cm with XX mL Supplemented William’s E medium in    XX-well plates.
+14. Plate XX cells/cm with 100uL Supplemented William’s E medium in 96-well plates.
 Incubate at 37C.
 15. Warm to 37C: phosphate buffered saline buffer, Definitive medium.
-16. After 2 to 3 h remove medium from plated cells, gently wash cells twice with phosphate buffered saline buffer, and add XX ml of definitive culture medium.
+16. After 2 to 3 h remove medium from plated cells, gently wash cells once with phosphate buffered saline buffer, and add 100uL of definitive culture medium.
 Incubate.
 17. Change media daily.

 # RECIPES